BladePoint/starlingEx/docs/README.md

 `arial_BFX.initBitmapData(arial_BMD,arial_XML);`
 `Compositor.registerFont(arial_BFX,"arial:);`

-Use the setWhiteTexture(x:uint,y:uint) method and pass in the coordinates of a 1x1 section of the bitmap that is purely white.
+Use the setWhiteTexture(x:uint,y:uint) method and pass in the coordinates of a 1x1 section of the texture that is purely white.
 This subtexture will be used when drawing strikethroughs and underlines to prevent an additional draw call.
+This method is not necessary if you are using a DynamicAtlas.

+## DynamicAtlas